-We have audited the financial statements of National Volunteer and Philanthropy Centre (the 'Company'), which comprise the statement of financial position as at 31 March 2022, the statement of financial activities and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, as set out on pages FS1 to FS24.
+We have audited the financial statements of National Volunteer and Philanthropy Centre (the "Company") which comprise the statement of financial position of the Company as at 31 March 2023 and the statements of financial activities and statement of cash flows of the Company for the financial year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 (the 'Companies Act'), the Singapore Charities Act, Chapter 37 and other relevant regulations (the 'Charities Act and Regulations') and Charities Accounting Standards so as to give a true and fair view of the financial position of the Company as at 31 March 2022 and of the financial activities and cash flows of the Company for the year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Companies Act 1967 (the "Act"), the Singapore Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations") and Charities Accounting Standards so as to give a true and fair view of the financial position of the Company as at 31 March 2023 and of the financial activities and cash flows of the Company for the year ended on that date.

-Basis for opinion
+Basis for Opinion

-We conducted our audit in accordance with Singapore Standards on Auditing ('SSAs').
-Our responsibilities under those standards are further described in the 'Auditors' responsibilities for the audit of the financial statements' section of our report.
-We are independent of the Company in accordance with the Accounting and Corporate Regulatory Authority Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities ('ACRA Code') together with the ethical requirements that are relevant to our audit of the financial statements in Singapore, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ACRA Code.
+We conducted our audit in accordance with Singapore Standards on Auditing ("SSAs").
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
+We are independent of the Company in accordance with the Accounting and Corporate Regulatory Authority ("ACRA") Code of Professional Conduct and Ethics for Public Accountants and Accounting Entities ("ACRA code") together with the ethical requirements that are relevant to our audit of the financial statements in Singapore, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ACRA code.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.

-Other information
+Other Information